Skip to content

 OAuth 2.0 / OpenID Connect Server

-Foodsharing provides an OAuth 2.0 authorization server with OpenID Connect (OIDC) support, allowing external applications to authenticate users and access their data with their permission.
+Foodsharing provides an OAuth 2.0 authorization server with OpenID Connect support for authenticating users and accessing their data.

 Features